a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-class-overview.md

 }
 ```

-It also sets the `playerStartLocation` variable to a specific location, which is what tells the game where to start the player at in the map.
+It also sets the `playerStartLocation` variable to a specific location, which is what tells the game where to start the player at in the map when it's first loaded.

-Each map subclass can also override the `loadEnemies`, `loadEnhancedMapTiles`, and `loadNPCs` in order to define
+Each map subclass can also override the `loadEnemies`, `loadEnhancedMapTiles`, and `loadNPCs` methods in order to define
 [enemies](./enemies.md), [enhanced map tiles](./enhanced-map-tiles.md), and [npcs](./npcs.md) for a map.

 For example, in `TestMap`, the `loadEnemies` override method looks like this: